-Systematic failure to provide first aid kit(s) with adequate supplies, supplies out-of-date or kit not readily accessible.
+Widespread failure to provide first aid kit(s) with adequate supplies, supplies out-of-date or kit not readily accessible.

-4.05.19: Are all commodities that come in contact with blood and/or other bodily fluids destroyed?
+4.04.18: Are all commodities that come in contact with blood and/or other bodily fluids destroyed?
 ANY DOWN SCORE IN THIS QUESTION RESULTS IN AN AUTOMATIC FAILURE OF THE AUDIT.
 Total compliance (15 points): Any commodity that comes into contact with blood and/or other bodily fluids must be destroyed.
 If this occurs during the time of inspection, auditor must witness that product is destroyed.

-A single incidence of a commodity coming into contact with blood and/or other bodily fluids without being destroyed.
+• A single incidence of a commodity coming into contact with blood and/or other bodily fluids without being destroyed.

-4.05.20: Are there adequate trash cans placed in suitable locations?
+4.04.19: Are there adequate trash cans placed in suitable locations?

 Total compliance (5 points): There should be adequate measures for trash disposal so that the growing, harvesting and storage areas are not contaminated.
-Containers (e.g., dumpsters, cans) should be available and placed in suitable locations for the disposal of waste and trash.
+Containers (e.g., dumpsters, cans) should be available and placed in suitable locations for the disposal of waste and trash, e.g., near handwash stations.
+All dumpsters and garbage receptacles should have a cover and be kept covered to prevent the attraction of insects, rodents and other pests.
+N/A option available if there is no work taking place at the time of the audit.

-Single/isolated instance of containers not being maintained.
+• Single/isolated instance of containers not available and/or being maintained to protect against potential contamination of the crop.

-Numerous instances of containers not being maintained.
+• Numerous instances of containers not available and/or being maintained to protect against potential contamination of the crop.

-• Systematic failure to maintain containers to protect against potential contamination of the crop.
+- Fundamental failure to provide adequate trash disposal. - Fundamental failure to maintain containers to protect against potential contamination of the crop.

-4.05.21: Have any potential foreign material issues (e.g., metal, glass, plastic) contamination issues been controlled?
+4.04.20: Are any potential foreign material issues (e.g., metal, glass, plastic) controlled?